ThisRyanZhou/creating-the-model/README.md

 ## Training the Model

-Create a `.env` file in the same directory as `train.py` and add the following
+Create a `.env` file in this directory with the following content:
-values:

 ```sh
 EPOCHS=500 # number of times the training is run for